rudzki/indexcards/TECHNICAL.md

   `/uploads/` aliasing, proxies everything else to gunicorn.
 - **`upgrade.sh`** — `git pull` + `pip install` + `chown` + `systemctl restart`,
   run from inside the deployed checkout.

-## 9. Accepted limitations

-- **In-memory rate limiter isn't multi-worker-safe.**
-  `Limiter(storage_uri="memory://")` keeps counters per-process, and `indexcards.service` runs gunicorn with 3 workers, so effective limits on `/login`, `/signup`, `/subscribe`, and the public API are roughly 3x the configured value and reset on worker restart.

-- **SMTP password and integration secrets are stored in cleartext** in `SiteSettings`, with no encryption at rest.
-A leaked database backup or the admin-only `/dashboard/export/json/` endpoint would expose SMTP credentials, Mailchimp keys, and the webhook HMAC secret in plaintext.